Mission Statement

 Program Philosophy

 Although there are many sections of composition, all of them should aim to help students achieve the course learning outcomes for English 110, the writing sections of the Freshman Inquiry Writing Seminary, and all of the courses in the 210 series (21001, Writing in the Humanities; 21002; Writing in the Social Sciences; 21003, Writing in the Sciences; and 21007, Writing for Engineering).
 The individual assignments might vary from section to section, but all courses share these common goals.
 The writing program is designed around the concepts of rhetorical knowledge and genre knowledge; our aim is to help students understand key rhetorical concepts and to be able to use those concepts to help them read and write in genres across the curriculum.
 To achieve these aims, students should reflect on their writing in terms of their achievement of the course learning outcomes.
 Their reflections should culminate in a long self-reflective essay in which they review their writing from the semester.
-Reflections after every assignment, a graded, end-of-term self-reflection, and a digital portfolio are required components of every class.
+Reflections after every assignment, a graded, end-of-term self-reflection, and a final portfolio are required components of every class.

-Digital Portfolios
+Final Portfolios